umijs/babel-plugin-import/README.md

 ### Note

-babel-plugin-import will be not working if you add the library in webpack config [vendor](https://webpack.github.io/docs/code-splitting.html#split-app-and-vendor-code).
+babel-plugin-import will not work properly if you add the library in the webpack config [vendor](https://webpack.github.io/docs/code-splitting.html#split-app-and-vendor-code).